 In particular, try to use up items in glass jars.
 Glass is harder to protect during a move, so the fewer glass containers you have on moving day, the better.
 Do you really need all those glass jars of freezer jam?
 Consider donating any items you can’t eat before you move to neighbors and friends.

 Of course, you have to be realistic when eating from your pantry.
 You may still have to stop by the store for a couple fresh ingredients.
-But you may surprise yourself when you see how many meals you can make completely from pantry foods.
+It’s important to stay healthy when preparing to move – your body needs the nutrients fresh produce delivers!
+However, you may surprise yourself when you see how many meals you can make completely from pantry foods.
 Don’t forget to use foods from your freezer as well.

 Donate Your Leftovers